 On 6 October 1974, V K Krishna Menon died in Delhi aged 78.
 He was India’s Defence Minister in the Nehru government and an astute defender of India and her cause in the international community.
+This article will give details about V K Krishna Menon within the context of the IAS Exam.

 - Vengalil Krishnan Krishna Menon was born in Thalassery, Kerala to a wealthy and influential family in 1896.
 His father was an advocate.
 His great-grandfather was the Dewan of Travancore.